akoidan/stream-alert/README.md

 - Install [OBS](https://obsproject.com/) or use `choco install obs`
 - Launch OBS
 - Capture a window or screen you want to monitor and click `Start Virtual Camera`
-- The name of your camera should be specified at `config/default.json` at path `camera`.
-If you use default settings, it's already there
+- Check the name camera specified at `config/default.json` at path `camera` matches the camera name from `ffmpeg -list_devices true -f dshow -i dummy` command

 ### Clone repo